 - b.
-In new subdivision developments of 5 or more single-family detached dwellings, front setbacks shall be within 5 feet of the front setback of of one existing single-family detached dwelling located on an abutting lot facing the same street as the subject property.
-46 - 2.
-Multi-family dwellings, minimum: 15 feet.
+In new developments of 5 or more single-family and/or two-family detached dwellings, front setbacks shall be within 5 feet of the front setback of 1 existing singlefamily or two-family detached dwelling located on an abutting lot facing the same street as the subject property. - 2.
+Multi-family residential development, minimum: 15 feet.